lmparppei/Beat/README.md

 Beat is under active development when I have the time -- or rather, desperately need a new feature myself.
 Worst bugs will usually be fixed ASAP.
 As of 1.1.0, the app is getting more and more stable.

-Some future milestones & considerations:

-* Fixing the ancient Fountain open source stuff, incl. removing references to RegexKitLite
-* Show pages in edit view (this might turn out to be a bigger problem than expected)
-* Have Beat only allow happy endings (somewhat limiting)
-* Making the world a better place (not enough coding skills)
-* Planting some trees to fight climate change (WIP)

 ### Can I help?